notable animals of the area

 Because of its southerly location and relatively warmer climate, the New Forest is home to all of Britain’s species of snakes and lizards.

-The most notorious of these is the adder, (shown right) Britain’s only venomous snake.
+The most notorious of these is the adder, Britain’s only venomous snake.
 The distinctive ‘zig-zag’ pattern running the entire length of the snake’s body makes it very easily identifiable, and during the warmer summer months adders are likely to be seen basking in the sunshine on the edge of pathways and tracks.

 Like most snakes, adders are easily scared and will disappear into the undergrowth at the slightest sign of an approaching human or dog.